Author and creative writing tutor, Beth loves helping her students improve their technique.

 vehicle comes to rest

-When Winners Are Losers
+Bogus Contests: When Winners Are Losers

 I entered the fake poetry contest with my eyes wide open.
 I had guessed my poem would be a “winning entry” and included in the “special anthology” and so I was able to resist buying a copy.
-My wallet stayed firmly shut, but most entrants are not so strong willed.
+My wallet stayed firmly shut, but most entrants are not so strong-willed.

 Are These Contests Legal?

+I am not a lawyer, and the opinions expressed here are my own.
+They do not replace qualified legal advice.
+If you require clarification on the law you should consult an attorney.
 In my view, these fake contests are just about on the right side of legality, but they are on the wrong side of being ethical.
 Like any good hustle, these scams rely on people’s naïveté and their hunger for success.
 When the con is exposed people are too embarrassed to admit their gullibility.
 Their dreams have been crushed and they feel stupid at having been duped.
 The wily promoters can just sit back and wait for their next mark.